Lipstick effect: Testing

 Subsequent recessions, including the late-2000s recession, provided controverting evidence to Lauder's claims, as sales fell with reduced economic activity in that recession.
 Conversely, lipstick sales have experienced growth during periods of increased economic activity.
 Usefulness of the lipstick index as an economic indicator is low.
 The increased sales of cosmetics in 2001 has since been attributed to increased interest in celebrity-designed cosmetics brands.

 Legacy

 In the 2010s, many media outlets reported that with the rise of nail art as fad in English-speaking countries and as far afield as Japan and the Philippines, nail polish had replaced lipstick as the main affordable indulgence for women in place of bags and shoes during recession, leading to talk of a nail polish index.

-Similar sentiment was noted during the coronavirus pandemic, when the mandated use of face masks to prevent the spread of the disease resulted in an increase of eye makeup purchases, suggesting a mascara index.
+During the coronavirus pandemic, the mandated use of face masks to prevent the spread of the disease resulted in an increase of eye makeup purchases, suggesting a mascara index.
+Relatively low-cost items such as coffee and artisanal bread were also cited in a BBC News report as contemporary examples of the lipstick effect, with consumers shifting towards such purchases during periods of economic uncertainty.
+The report also noted that this spending pattern has also been associated with impulse purchasing and in some cases, increased credit card debt.
+In the 2020s, the smellmaxxing trend led to Gen Z purchasing high-end fragrances that could cost hundreds of dollars.